 If you want your business website to be successful, stunning web design is not enough.
 The design also needs to reflect your brand identity.
-When you create a website, you need to make sure that the colors, the texts, the images, the navigation and everything else is geared towards optimized representation of your brand.
+When you create a website, you need to make sure that the colors, the texts, the images, the navigation and everything else is geared toward optimized representation of your brand.

 Your website is the most important component of your online presence, so it needs to be in sync with your brand identity.
 Here are few helpful tips for creating a website that shows the uniqueness of your business and that establishes your brand: